prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 ### Step 3: Build and deploy the CAP application

 #### Kubeconfig setup
-1. Open the Kyma Console UI
-2. Click on the right side corner on the user icon
-3. Click on get KubeConfig
-4. Goto the folder where you have downloaded the kubeconfig file
+1. Download KubeConfig file from SAP BTP cockpit Overview page
-5. Right click and copy the file
+2. Right click and copy the file
-6. Goto my computer
+3. Goto my computer
-7. Create folder and name it kubectl
+4. Create folder and name it kubectl
-8. Paste the file there, This file is to be replaced when the token is expired
+5. Paste the file there, This file is to be replaced when the token is expired
-9. Set environment variable for kubectl with the value as path for the folder
+6. Set environment variable for kubectl with the value as path for the folder
-10. Set environment variable for KUBECONFIG with the value as path for the pasted config file
+7. Set environment variable for KUBECONFIG with the value as path for the pasted config file
-11. Execute `kubectl get pods` to test the setup
+8. Execute `kubectl get pods` to test the setup
-12. Set the context for your Kyma namespace: `kubectl config set-context --current --namespace <your_namespace>`
+9. Set the context for your Kyma namespace:

+   `kubectl config set-context --current --namespace <your_namespace>`

 #### HANA setup
 1. [Create an instance of SAP HANA Cloud](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/f7febb16072b41f7ac90abf5ea1d4b86.html)
-2. Clone the extension application `git clone <git_url>` and navigate to the root folder of the app.
+2. Clone the extension application and navigate to the root folder of the app.

+   `git clone <git_url>`

 4. Run `./script/db.sh`
 5. The script does the below:
    - Creates HDI Service instance with the name caphana